serenity-is/docs/tutorials/multi_tenancy/securing_tenant_selection.md

 If user doesn't have tenant administration permission, we remove *TenantId* from the list of auto-determined editable fields.

-## Letting Tenant2 User Create a New User in His Tenant
+## Letting Tenant2 User Creating a New User in His Tenant

 While logged in with Tenant2, try to create a new user, *User2*.